Majoneza/github-action-push-to-repository/README.md

 ### `user-name`

 Commit user name.
-If omitted `destination-github-username` will be used
+If omitted `destination-github-username` will be used.

 ### `commit-message`

-Message for the commit
+Message for the commit.

 ## Example usage
 ```